Switchable Representation Learning Framework with Self-compatibility: Methods

 With $\alpha_{i}^j$, the Dirichlet distribution $\mathrm{D}(p_i|\alpha_i^j)$ is obtained, where $p_i$ is the class assignment probabilities on a simplex.
 Inspired by the Cross-Entropy loss, we integrate the probability $p_i$ on $\mathrm{D}(p_i|\alpha_i^j)$, as shown in Equation \ref{cce}.

 where $\psi(\cdot)$ is the \textit{digamma} function.
 Since Equation \ref{cce} may converge to a trivial solution $\mathrm{D}(p_i|1)$ during optimization, we penalize the distance between $\mathrm{D}(p_i|1)$ and $\mathrm{D}(p_i|\alpha_i^j)$ as the regularization.
-The complete compatible loss $L_{c_j}$ is as shown in Equation \ref{s:final}. $L_{c_j}$ adaptively adjust the magnitude of gradients through their corresponding uncertainty.
-We conduct a detailed gradient analysis in the appendix.
+The complete compatible loss $L_{c_j}$ is shown in Equation \ref{s:final}. $L_{c_j}$ adaptively adjusts the magnitude of gradients through their corresponding uncertainty.